sandeep-tukaram/algods/DesignAlgoDS.md

 ---

 ## Designing Techniques - Problems and Algorithms
 With our simplfied model of computer and algorithm, let's talk about solving problems.
-We use computers to solve problems.
+Afterall, we use computers to solve problems.
 It is in the context of problem solving that the design aspect of algorithm becomes very important.
 When we solve a problem, we care about two main things: making sure our solution works (correctness) and that it works well (efficiency).

 ### The Two-Part Theme (Again!)
 Remember our favorite theme?
 It shows up here too!
 After an algorithm is composed of two parts - data and instructions.
 Naturally, designing an algorithm is then confined to the data and the instructions involved.
 When designing algorithms, we need to think about: